Stuck at home? Time to experience exploring your body

-I was never encouraged to explore my body, and I doubt that many of you were.
+I was never encouraged in exploring your body (my body), and I doubt that many of you were.
 And no, I am not talking about dance classes or swimming or wrestling; I mean the ~good~ stuff.
 It’s something we do behind locked doors, in those moments when our homes are quiet and we know no one is coming by to disturb (or catch) us.
-It’s fine, but exploring your body doesn’t have to be a solo act.
+It’s fine, but the bodily exploration doesn’t have to be a solo act.

 I only really started to embrace my body and the sensations it could give me when I was encouraged to; when my partner at the time talked to me and worked with me and quite literally opened me up to all the possibilities.
-So may I put forth: Exploring your body (alone) with your partner.
+And with quarantine protocols still encouraging us not to head out and get frisky, may I put forth: exploring your body (alone) with your partner.

 Commercial break: I just googled “exploring your body” and the first headline was: Exploring your body is not naughty—damn right it’s not.
 Anyway.